• Sign in

 General Data Protection Regulation (GDPR)

-The European Union passed the General Data Protection Regulation (GDPR) in 2016 and went into effect in 2018.
+The European Union passed the General Data Protection Regulation (GDPR) in 2016, and it went into effect in 2018.
 GDPR aims to regulate how organizations collect, process, and store the personal data of EU residents.
 Article 32 of the regulation requires organizations to “implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk,” which includes identity and access management (IAM).

 Managing identity and access management under GDPR can include: